 Rails and crakes are wading birds, inhabitants of the shallow waters of mangrove swamps, marshes, and freshwater lakes.
 Their peeping or cackling calls denote their presence even as the birds themselves are rather seldom seen in the open.
 Rallus rails are rather large, but other species are tiny, like the sparrow sized yellow crake, Porzana flaviventer, and the slightly larger black crake, Laterallus jamaicensis.

-Clapper rail (West Indian race, Rallus longirostris caribaeus).
-Cabo Rojo State Forest, south-western Puerto Rico.
+(West Indian race, Rallus longirostris caribaeus).

-Clapper rail (West Indian race, Rallus longirostris caribaeus), captures an Uca fiddler crab, one of its main prey in the Caribbean.
+A clapper rail (West Indian race, Rallus longirostris caribaeus), captures an Uca fiddler crab, one of its main prey in the Caribbean.

 Cabo Rojo State Forest, south-western Puerto Rico.